 To start down the path to engaged employees, management and staff must engage in active communication.
 Managers should let employees know what’s working and what needs work and vice versa.

 At Baudville, we feel strongly that day-to-day recognition is a powerful way to provide regular positive feedback.
-Even Businessweek finds it’s smart to be positive and optimistic in the workplace.
+Even Harvard Business Review finds it’s smart to be positive and optimistic in the workplace.
 So get some note cards, send a few ePraise cards, and start recognizing the behaviors that contribute to your organization’s success.
 The more you recognize specific behaviors and attitudes, the more they’ll pop up in the day-to-day routine.